Caryota kiriwongensis

-Caryota kiriwongensis is a palm of peninsular Thailand.
+Caryota kiriwongensis, also known as the giant caryota, is a palm of peninsular Thailand.
 It belongs to the palm family Palmae or Arecaceae.

 Description

 It is a recent discovery, first seen in 1992 by palmophile Aow Panya and described in 1998 by Dr. Donald Hodel.
 It is a very large palm; up to 36 m height and 0.9 m DBH (diameter at breast height).
 It is perhaps most notable for its very large, bipinnate fronds, up to 11 m total length, of which 8 m is the blade or lamina, 50 cm the petiole, and 2.5 m the crownshaft sheath.
 There are 2,500 fan-shaped or wedge-shaped leaflets.